 The Haiti EcoVillage School Partnership

-Members of three Presbyterian churches initiated this project in 2014.
-It has one purpose: to build a school in the EcoVillage.
+Members of three Presbyterian churches* initiated this project for one purpose: to build a self-sustaining school in the EcoVillage.
 100% of all donations reach our partners in Haiti to provide for this school.
-North Decatur Presbyterian Church acts as a fiscal partner.
-Expenses for the work, such as the cost of this website, are donated specifically for those purposes.
+North Decatur Presbyterian Church acts as fiscal partner, providing banking services and tax credit for donations.
+Expenses for the work are donated specifically for those purposes.

 1. Haitians control the project.